RobustoFramework/Robusto/docs/About.md

-# "Handling failure is cheaper than never failing"
+# "Handling failure is much cheaper than never failing"

 The Robusto paradigm is the base assumption that the framework tries to prove.